Chippo90/Software-and-AI/README.md

 **3. Technologies Used**

-This project was built entirely with Python.

 Language: Python 3

 GUI Framework: Tkinter

 Core Libraries:os, json, shutil, datetime

 **4. Setup and Installation**

-Clone the repository
+* Clone the repository

 git clone https://github.com/Chippo90/Software-and-AI.git

-Navigate to the project directory:
+* Navigate to the project directory:

 cd Smart-File-Assistant

-Create a virtual environment:
+* Create a virtual environment:

 python -m venv .venv

-Activate the virtual environment:
+* Activate the virtual environment:

 .\.venv\Scripts\activate

-Run the application:
+* Run the application:

 python smart file assistant 2.py

 **5. How to Use**
-Select a Folder:

 Select Folder to Scan button to choose the directory you want to analyze.